How LLMs Fail to Support Fact-Checking: Methods

 \subsection{Evaluation of Source Preference}

-As LLMs can choose any of the 10 sources, we quantify the sources mentioned in the final output.
-If none of the 10 sources are found within the final output, the statement is categorized as `Other'.
+After summarizing the output from stage 1, we count the frequency of source appearances across all outputs.
+If none of the 10 sources are found within the final output, the response is categorized as `Other'.